 Grandpa Cully and son Jesse

-back in thirteen,
+back in eighteen,

-when my pap was a year away from born,
+when my pap was four,

 rode the train to Nashville

 the first portable saw mill in those parts.

 a youth, not yet rounded with gut and jowls,